Mahima-coding/Rock-Paper-Scissors/README.md

 4. The computer will randomly choose its move.

 5. The result of the round will be displayed on the screen.
+# Features
+Play the classic game of Stone Paper Scissors against the computer.

+Simple and intuitive user interface.

+Random computer move generation for unpredictable gameplay.